 The UW Medicine Accountable Care Network includes many of the region’s finest healthcare organizations.
-All members share a commitment to excellent service and high quality efficient care.
+All members share a commitment to excellent service and high-quality, efficient primary care.

 Individuals needing primary care will find compassionate providers at several Capital Physician Services clinics in Olympia and Lacey.
-Specialists are also available for diabetes, weight loss and nutrition counseling; ear, nose and throat conditions; general surgery; infectious diseases; neurologic conditions; and urologic conditions.
+Specialists are also available for diabetes, weight loss and nutrition counseling; ear, nose and throat conditions; general and colorectal surgery; neurologic conditions; and urologic conditions.

 Capital Medical Center is located in Olympia, Washington, and serves patients who reside throughout the South Sound, including Thurston, Mason, Lewis and Grays Harbor counties.

-MultiCare Connected Care, based in Tacoma, Washington, is a nonprofit healthcare organization with five hospitals, more than 10,000 employees and more than 130 sites of specialty, primary and urgent care for the region.
+MultiCare has seven hospitals, more than 15,000 employees and more than 130 sites of specialty, primary and urgent care.

-MultiCare Connected Care heritage dates to the founding of Tacoma’s first hospital in 1882.
-In response to the growing community’s needs, MultiCare Health System has built an integrated health network that offers skilled, personal care for every stage of life.
+MultiCare’s heritage dates to the founding of Tacoma’s first hospital in 1882.
+In response to the growing community’s needs, MultiCare has built an integrated health network that offers skilled, personal care for every stage of life.

 MultiCare Connected Care has been recognized for the care it provides, as well as its commitment to patients, investment in technology and involvement in the community.

 MultiCare Connected Care serves residents of Pierce, South King, Thurston and Kitsap counties in the Puget Sound Region as well as Spokane in the Inland Northwest